L-functional analysis: -inner product spaces

-We show that $\ip{\cdot}{\cdot}$ is an $\L$-inner product on $H\times H$.
-The proofs for positive definiteness, additivity of the first argument, and symmetry follow exactly those of the classical case \cite[Theorem 1]{jordanvneumann}.
-To prove homogeneity of the first argument we first state some claims.
+where we use the identity $\norm{z}=\norm{-iz}$ in the last step above.
+Note that both $R$ and $\ip{\cdot}{\cdot}$ are continuous in each argument.
+The proofs for additivity of the first argument and (conjugate) symmetry of $R$ (and $\ip{\cdot}{\cdot}$) follow exactly those of the classical case \cite[Theorem 1]{jordanvneumann}.
+To prove homogeneity of the first argument we first state and prove some claims.

 {\bf Claim 1.} For all $x,y\in H$ and $\pi\in \idempotents$, we have